-For Fall 2020, we are experimenting with an online version of the GGR Math Help Centre, while exploring possibility of adding in-person access later in the term.
+For Fall 2021, we will be offering an online version of the GGR Math Help Centre, while exploring possibility of adding in-person access later in the term.

 What is the Geography Math Help Centre?

-It is a (virtual) drop-in work space where you can connect with a TA who can help explain math concepts and techniques that may come up in lectures, readings or assignments.
+It is a drop-in work space where you can connect with a TA who can help explain math concepts and techniques that may come up in lectures, readings or assignments.
 This includes working with formulas, graphing data, completing calculations, and so forth.
 It does not matter how basic your questions are!

 No appointment is required.
-You will be able to connect with the TA using BB collaborate during scheduled ‘open’ Q&A times.
+You will be able to connect with the TA using Zoom during scheduled ‘open’ Q&A times.